softwareintern/whiteboard/README.md

     - 12.1 CTCI
   [ ] Length of last word
   [ ] Letter combinations of a phone number
+  [ ] Letters and numbers
+    - 17.5 CTCI
   [ ] Linked list cycle
   [ ] Linked list cycle 2
   [ ] List of depths